 - The settlement function of the Office of Appeals is separate from the formal conference and hearing processes;

-- Form DR-1 does not constitute an Application for Abatement/Amended Return and does not extend the time allowed for filing Form CA-6 or an online abatement application;
+- Form DR-1 does not constitute an Application for Abatement and does not extend the time allowed for filing Form ABT or an online abatement application;

 - To preserve your appeal rights, you may file for an abatement at the same time you file Form DR-1;